Server Memory Server Configuration Options

 Click the Memory node.

 Use the default settings to allow SQL Server to change its memory requirements dynamically based on available system resources.
-The default setting for min server memory is 0, and the default setting for max server memory is 2147483647 megabytes (MB).
+It is recommended to set a max server memory as detailed above.

 This Windows policy determines which accounts can use a process to keep data in physical memory, preventing the system from paging the data to virtual memory on disk.
 Locking pages in memory may keep the server responsive when paging memory to disk occurs.
-The SQL Server Lock Pages in Memory option is set to ON in instances of SQL Server 2017 Standard edition and higher when the account with privileges to run sqlservr.exe has been granted the Windows "Locked Pages in Memory” (LPIM) user right.
+The Lock Pages in Memory option is set to ON in instances of SQL Server Standard edition and higher when the account with privileges to run sqlservr.exe has been granted the Windows Lock Pages in Memory (LPIM) user right.

-To disable the lock pages in memory option
+To enable the lock pages in memory option:

 On the Start menu, click Run.
 In the Open box, type gpedit.msc.